terra-campaigns/arrival/chapters/chap018.md

 ## Potential scenes

-**Encounter with sapient that relates that a flood that drowned out a community**
-- ***Seed:*** **Mayor or Linhe, incompetent ruler who thinks only of their own safety** is working to seize **the Rainmaker's Curse** left behind by its now-dead collectors from the **Bastion tower, now left in ruins by the calamity** where it was left, but the **FFKA leaders were somehow blamed for the disaster's intensity** and their allies are preventing them from getting through.
-Unfortunately, the strain of holding back the Antagonist **Incompetent ruler who thinks only of their own safety** them unable to get the **the Rainmaker's Curse** themselves, and the **Incompetent ruler who thinks only of their own safety** may soon overwhelm them.
+Characters speak with Derro leader (social scene)
+- Agreement on how to take down imortra
+- If agreed, the Deepfolk will also give them safe passage above
+- But they must now reach Imortra, as she has been waiting for them

+**Alchemist furnace leaks uncreation now**
-**Weird mutated/uncreated oozes have begun to take over the second level**
+- Weird uncreated oozes have begin to take over the second level

 **Sanity check scenes at level 4, if around Ngar'tho (1 in 6 per day, or certain when close to Imortra)**
 - River Styx